jsummers/imageworsener/readme.txt

 Options may appear anywhere on the command line, even after the file names.
 The order of the options usually does not matter.

+<input-file> and <output-file> can be prefixed with a "scheme" and a colon, so
+that resources other than regular files can be supported.
+If your filename may contain a colon, prefix it with "file:".

 Numbers on the command line may be specified as rational numbers, using a slash.
 For example, instead of "-w x0.666666666", you can use "-w x2/3".